Acting is a job.

 From the point of view of employment, I suppose what matters is that parts are out there.

 *Murdoch Mysteries and Sister Boniface take an interesting approach here--they increase the percentages.
-In truth, in the 1960s, black actors and actresses and singers appeared on television (see Sidney Poitier, Nichelle Nichols plus performers, including Nat King Cole, on the Ed Sullivan Show).
-And in truth, there were far more black doctors and dentists in the early 1900s than current histories of the Western world might suggest.
+Many Sister Boniface episodes involve celebrities visiting the small village of Great Slaughter.
+And in truth, in the 1960s, many black actors and actresses and singers were television celebrities (see Sidney Poitier, Nichelle Nichols plus performers, including Nat King Cole, on the Ed Sullivan Show).
+And, regarding Murdoch Mysteries, there were in truth far more black doctors and dentists and business owners in the early 1900s than current histories of the Western world might suggest.
 The numbers are greater on Murdoch Mysteries and Sister Boniface but historical reality is not being tampered with.

 No comments: